|

 engines cannot dream of, such as automatic start-stop, 4 valves per

-cylinder and Multair
+cylinder and Multiair

 electrohydraulic variable valve actuation.
 Three states of tune will be